dongahiral/androidfirstproject/README.md

-# androidfirstproject

-# Foobar
+# Android Project Design

-Foobar is a Python library for dealing with word pluralization.
+This is My First Project Where I have created Total Android App including Database and Design for Client.

 ## Installation